How we can help

 The problem with one-sided hearing

-Unilateral hearing loss refers to hearing loss that only occurs in one ear.
-A profound hearing loss can also be referred to as single-sided deafness.
+Unilateral hearing loss refers to impaired hearing in one ear.
+In some cases, a profound type of hearing loss in one ear may also be called single-sided deafness.
 While unilateral hearing loss may often be viewed as minimal hearing loss - after all, you can still hear in your other ear, right? - hearing loss in one ear can have quite an impact on your daily routine.

 If you believe you are living with hearing loss but aren’t quite sure where to start, a hearing screening can be a great first step.
 However, if your hearing loss has come on suddenly, be sure to contact your doctor.
 Sudden hearing loss may indicate a more severe condition and should be treated immediately.